Voyager-k/tracks/README.md

     fi
 done

-# Check if we found valid songs to play
 if [ ${#PLAYLIST[@]} -eq 0 ]; then
     echo "❌ No valid songs selected."
     exit 1
 fi

-# Show the queue
 echo "🎶 Play Queue:"
 echo "----------------------------------------"
 for i in "${!DISPLAY_QUEUE[@]}"; do